pyeventsourcing/eventsourcing/docs/topics/process.rst

         payment = system.payments.repository[order.payment_id]

-The system responds by making a reservation and a payment, facts that are registered with the order.
-Everything happens synchronously, in a single thread, so by the time the ``create_new_order()`` factory has returned, the system has already processed the order, which can be retrieved from the "orders" repository.
+Everything happens synchronously, in a single thread, so that by the time the ``create_new_order()`` factory has returned, the system has already processed the order, which can be retrieved from the "orders" repository.

-The process applications above could run in different threads (not yet implemented).
+..
+The process applications above could run in different threads (not
+.. yet implemented).

 Multiprocessing